b2a3e8/jekyll-theme-console/README.md

 ## Customization

 If you want to customize this theme, follow this steps:
-1. Fork this repository
+1. Fork this repository (you can use the fork as your own theme or directly as your website)
 2. Create or modify files in `_layouts` directory for html-based changes
 3. Create or modify files in `_sass` and `assets` for css-based changes
-4. Publish your repository and a gem, so other's can use your theme too
+  * You can change things which are used in light and dark theme (like font-size) in `_sass/base.scss`.
+You'll find style variables at the top.
-5. If your customization looks better than the original, please create a pull request (-;
+  * Style-specific definitions are in `_sass/_dark.scss` respectively in `_sass/_light.scss`.
+You can change things like background-color there.

 ## Contributing